Radis7Noir/pokemon-bw-ap-tracker/README.md

 ```

 ## Locations Visibility Lists
 You can manually show or hide the following groups of locations by clicking on their corresponding icon in the settings pop-up.
+You should only consider hiding a location if you excluded it in your YAML.

 - Show/Hide Abyssal Ruins Locations (46 locations)
 ```